OpenZeppelin/openzeppelin-upgrades/packages/plugin-buidler/README.md

 ## API

 Both `deployProxy` and `upgradeProxy` functions will return instances of [ethers.js contracts](https://docs.ethers.io/v5/api/contract/contract/), and require [ethers.js contract factories](https://docs.ethers.io/v5/api/contract/contract-factory/) as arguments.
+All functions validate that the implementation contract is upgrade-safe, and will fail otherwise.

 ### deployProxy